 We can easily trace these concentrations of glacial till to the terminal fringes of glaciers.
 Where glaciers are active and moving, large stones can be suspended in the flow of the ice.
 These stones, dropped out of the melting and receding glaciers, become a part of the deluge of ice, water and stone left behind.

 Some heavier stones may form the foundational composition of geologic features we know as drumlins or mascons.
+Sometimes, the stones piled up, catching more stones and building into mounds called drumlins.
 We find these glacial formations around the world, usually along the farthest advance of glaciers.
 Mascons are geologic features that present as magnetic anomalies.
 The present site appears to have magnetic characteristics of a mascon, and magnetic compasses are less accurate on these features.
-We have a couple more pieces of iron to remove from the site, and then we will be able to gain a better understanding of the magnetic features of the site.
-To side-step magnetic compasses, we are gathering a satellite GPS inventory locations of the stones at the site.
+We have a couple more pieces of iron, placed by early European settlers, to remove from the site, and then we will be able to gain a better understanding of the magnetic features of the site.
+To side-step magnetic compasses, we are gathering a satellite GPS inventory of the locations of the stones at the site.

-Remember, early people who created this site had no magnetic compasses, and relied on the relationships of stars, our moon and our sun, and the landscape, especially the horizon or prominent landmarks, to convey horizon events of the sun and moon to us, here in their future.
+Remember, early people who created this site had no magnetic compasses, and relied on the relationships of stars, our moon and our sun, and the landscape, especially the horizon or prominent landmarks, to convey horizon events of the sun and moon to us, who would find them here, in their future for those early people.
 Some stone arrangements convey constellations and their stories, or simply the place of constellations in the heavens.

 If I were a stone sculptor or a sky watcher, the edge of the receding Late Wisconsin Glacial re-advance, commonly called the Mankato Drift, would have been a wonderful place to live.
 Along and within this Drift, stones were moved, manipulated, manicured and utilized to create a remarkable record of the minds and observations of stone-age people.
 There is a language in these stones, in their placement, their relatedness, and the span of time their alignments may cover.
 Truly, these are observations and studies written with stones left for us to read, from our ancestors.
 This is a complex site, and has required much deciphering and continues to present enigmas.